intangible-inc/tha-sockets/README.md

 ## Assignment

-Implement a real-time server that allows two users to connect to a project and add/remove components (an object e.x.: `{ id: 1, message: 'hello'}`) to shared in-memory data.
+Implement a real-time server that allows two users to connect to a project and add/remove components (an object e.g.: `{ id: 1, message: 'hello'}`) to shared in-memory data.
 All data should be stored in memory only.
 When one user adds/removes a component, the other user sees the update in real time.

 - The web app should allow connecting/disconnecting to the socket server, and adding/removing components.
 - The web app should allow to display all current components and allow users to select and delete one or multiple.